There are two concepts of Tru Motion.

 How TruMotion works

-Incorrect information about TruMotion technology
+False information about TruMotion technology in the early years

 6 COMMENTS